Akasaka Palace: Overview

 The building's address is Tokyo, Minato-ku, Moto-Akasaka-chome No. 1.

 The building has 15,000 m2 of floor space, and together with a smaller structure in the Japanese style, occupies a 117,000 m2 site.

 The main building is a Neo-Baroque style Western building, resembling in particular the Hofburg Palace and the Palace of Versailles.
-It is one of largest buildings constructed during the Meiji period.
+It is one of the largest buildings constructed during the Meiji period.

 The palace is surrounded by a footpath unobstructed by road crossings.
 The footpath is approximately 3.25 km long (roughly 2 miles).

 The railway station nearest the Palace is Yotsuya Station.

 History

 The territory that Akasaka Palace now occupies was part of the residence of Kishū Domain, one of the major branches (gosanke) of the ruling Tokugawa clan, during the Tokugawa period.
 After the Meiji Restoration, the Owari presented the land to the Imperial Household.

 Designed by the architect Katayama Tōkuma (片山 東熊), who studied French architecture under Josiah Conder at the Imperial College of Engineering, the French Neo-Baroque structure was constructed between 1899 and 1909 as a residence for the Crown Prince.
 Originally it was named Tōgū Palace (ja. lit.
 "Palace for the Crown Prince") but was later renamed Akasaka Palace when the Crown Prince's residence was moved.
 Regent Crown Prince Hirohito resided at Akasaka Palace from September 1923 until September 1928, two months before his enthronement.
 The move was intended to be temporary, but lasted five years.
 During the renovation of his contemporary residence, Hirohito intended to lodge temporarily at Akasaka Palace, moving in on August 28, 1923.
 Four days later, Japan was hit by the Great Kantō earthquake on September 1.
 During his residence in Akasaka Palace, Crown Prince Hirohito married, and fathered two daughters, Princess Sachiko (who died at the age of 6 months) and Princess Shigeko.

 Akasaka Palace as the National Diet Library, circa 1948.

 After the Second World War, the Government of Japan relieved the Imperial Household of Akasaka Palace.
 Several governmental offices were installed in the palace, including the National Diet Library which was founded in 1948, Cabinet Legislation Bureau and Organizing Committee of Tokyo Olympics 1964.

 As the post-war occupation of Japan after the Second World War ended and the country went back to the international stage, a State Guest House was needed.
 The former residence of Prince Asaka, currently Tokyo Metropolitan Teien Art Museum, was used as the state guest house for a brief period, but it was too small for that purpose.
 It was decided in 1967 to renovate the former Akasaka Palace as the new state guest house.
 The renovation was led by architect Togo Murano, took more than five years and 10.8 billion yen, and was completed in 1974.